elliotperviz/cmms/md/README.md

 	     [hint: plot mean square displacement vs time, D is proportional to gradient.
-Recall definition of D from lecture notes] II)  Calculate pair correlation function [NOT WORKING] [hint: Compile rdf.f90 and run on output...this script is not working right now]
+Recall definition of D from lecture notes] II)  Calculate pair correlation function [NOT WORKING]

+## Post-processing and analysis
+Observe trajectories:
+---> Use VMD

+Extract data:
+---> Use awk/sed and grep, or vim visual mode

+Plotting/fitting:
+---> Use gnuplot
+	     [hint: Compile rdf.f90 and run on output...this script is not working right now]